Sleep apnoea and snoring

 How to do it: Say the vowels (A-E-I-O-U) loudly and in an exaggerated manner, holding each sound for five seconds.
 Repeat the full circuit 10 times.

 Breathing exercises are not a ‘quick fix’ and should not replace medical advice or prescribed CPAP therapy without a doctor’s consultation.
 However, they offer a non-invasive, cost-free way to improve sleep quality and cardiovascular health.
-Most studies show that benefits appear after about three months of consistent daily practice.
+Studies show that benefits appear after about three months of consistent daily practice.
+Breathing exercises, weight loss and improving lifestyle habits all have the potential to improve sleep apnoea, sleep quality and therefore quality of life.

 Note: If you suspect you have sleep apnoea, it is important to consult a healthcare professional for a formal diagnosis, as untreated apnoea can lead to hypertension and heart disease.